What Is SPAM Made of, Anyway?

-It's gained a bit of a reputation as a mystery meat, but its recipe is actually pretty simple!
+It's gained a bit of a reputation as a mystery meat, but the recipe for SPAM is actually pretty simple!

 It shares its name with those annoying emails you don’t want.
 It comes in a can and is made of…some kind of meat?
-Whether you grew up eating it and still do or you’ve merely eyed it suspiciously in a supermarket aisle, you’ve probably found yourself wondering “What is SPAM?” at some point.
+Whether you grew up eating it and still do or you’ve merely eyed it suspiciously in a supermarket aisle, you’ve probably found yourself wondering “What is SPAM made of?” at some point.
 Now that this mysterious grocery item is becoming popular again (a Utah-based grocery chain saw SPAM sales jump as shelter-at-home orders came into place), we went ahead and found out what it really is for you.
-Did you know that SPAM has been around for much longer than you think?

 What is SPAM?